-Following my post about my chevron pillow/cushion cover, I’ve received emails asking me how I made it.
+Following my post about the chevron pillow/cushion cover, I’ve received emails asking me how I made it.
 So I thought it would be a good excuse to make more covers and write a tutorial at the same time.
 My cover is quilted through three layers on the front and is fully lined.
-The closure is an envelope style.
+The closure is envelope style.
 I’m sure many of you already make covers in your own way but this is my way.
 I like it because it doesn’t require buttons or zippers, though you could add them if you wish.
 Also, there are no fabric scraps left.

 Here is my chevron version again, in case you missed it.

 You will need: 19.5 inches (half a metre) off the roll for the outside of the cover and the same size for the lining, assuming that both fabrics are 42 inches wide.
 Also, a piece of wadding/batting which is about 21 x 21 inches.

 1. Cut the selvedge edges off both sides of both pieces of fabric.
 I chose bright orange with white spots for the outer fabric and white lining.